Ricky Walford: Club career

 Born in the northern New South Wales town of Collarenebri, Walford was raised by his grandparents in the larger nearby town of Walgett.
 He was selected from Walgett as an Australian schoolboy representative and toured New Zealand in 1981.

-In 1982 Walford moved to Sydney, joined the Eastern Suburbs Roosters and made thirteen appearances for the tri-colours in 1982 and 1983.
-He made his first grade debut in Round 2 of the 1982 season and kicked two goals coming from the bench, going on to score three tries and kicking four goals in seven appearances.
+In 1982 Walford moved to Sydney, joined Eastern Suburbs Roosters and made thirteen appearances for the tri-colours in 1982 and 1983.
+He made his first grade debut in round 2 of the 1982 season and kicked two goals coming from the bench, going on to score three tries and kicking four goals in seven appearances.
 Walford played in only six games in 1983 for the Roosters, scoring no tries or goals.
 He then moved north of Sydney Harbour in 1984 and played 11 games for the North Sydney Bears, scoring eight tries and kicking 21 goals.

 In his day Ricky Walford was one of a dying breed of 'toe poke' goalkickers in top-line rugby league.
 He was an old style direct kicker of the ball rather than using an 'around-the-corner' style that gives the kicker greater accuracy, and has proved popular since Englishman John Gray introduced the style to Australia when he joined the Bears in 1975.